Is there a rivalry between the tennis player and squash player in your life? Which racquet sport is superior?

 You can learn tactics from a playbook and get better at squash with some basic athletic skills.
 With tennis, you’re going to sweat your brains out on the court in order to learn.

-It’s more of a workout because it takes wider and faster movements to continue playing.
+Tennis is more of a workout because it takes wider and faster movements to keep the ball in play.

 Squash vs Tennis: What are the Stroke Differences?